zeropaper/web/src/pages/markdown/privacy.md

 information.
 We do not sell, rent, or otherwise share the information.

-_Information collected using third party metrics and analytics services._ We use third party metrics and analytics services such as Google Analytics to collect information and to learn more about the visitors to our Service.
+_Information collected using third party metrics and analytics services._ We use the open-source analytics service Matomo to collect information and to learn more about the visitors to our Service.
 We also do this to be able to gauge how effectively we are marketing the service.
 Information collected include third party tags and cookies, Ory cookies, browser metadata, and IP addresses among other things.
 We use the information collected to maintain a good Service experience and to help us understand who is visiting the Service from where and for what reasons.
 This information may be compiled and analyzed by Ory Corp.

 ## Messages and Notifications